simply-arko/DSA-0/STL/array.md

 - `array` is based on array data-structure.
 - Header file: `#include <array>`.
 - The `array` class is a part of the `std namespace`.
-- Size needs to be mentioned during creation and it cannot be changed
+- Size needs to be mentioned during creation and it cannot be changed.
 ## How to create an array object?
 ```c++
 array <int, 3> a1 = {10, 20, 30};